Blog · Review Essay · Last reviewed June 24, 2026

 The book is strongest when it makes selfhood less mystical without making it trivial.
 A person experiences continuity, but that continuity may be an achievement of coordination rather than evidence of a single inner substance.
 Memory, naming, narrative, bodily habit, social recognition, and conflict management help produce the feeling that one stable "I" is present behind every act.

-This matters for belief formation.
+This matters for belief loops.
 A belief is not only a proposition stored somewhere.
 It is often a coalition: memories, social rewards, fears, explanations, routines, phrases, images, and status signals reinforcing one another.
 Once enough internal agents learn that a belief protects identity or resolves conflict, correction becomes harder than supplying better information.

 The same frame helps explain why AI companions, recommendation feeds, and chatbot interfaces can become cognitively intimate.
 They do not only provide content.
 They can help recruit, rehearse, and stabilize a user's internal coalitions: confidence, grievance, hope, dependency, suspicion, or mission.
 A machine does not need a soul to become part of someone's mental society.
+It only needs to become a repeated input to attention, memory, and self-description.

 The Machine Reading

 Minsky helps name the difference between fluent output and governed cognition.
 A system can sound unified while being assembled from mechanisms that no user sees.
 The more society-like the machine becomes, the more important it is to make its internal jurisdictions explicit.
+See also the site's working definitions of AI agents, tool use, ReAct prompting, AI evaluations, and reward hacking.

 Where the Book Shows Its Age